DarekRepos/Ski-jump-scraper/README.md

 Note that there must be some ski events to see results in the file

+## Python version
+tested with Python 3.10.6

+## How to install in python 3
+python3 -m pip install -r requirements.txt

+## How to run

+python3 scrapeskisite.py

-# Run Python script at startup in Ubuntu if you want check the ski events on the system startup
+## Run Python script at startup in Ubuntu if you want check the ski events on the system startup

 **1. Copy repository files to your Desktop**